dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/discovery-use-cases-and-examples.md

 You can query the metadata at the job level to review results for specific runs.
 This is helpful for historical analysis of deployment performance or optimizing particular jobs.

 :::caution
-dbt Labs is making changes to the Discovery API to support multi-cell environments.
-These changes will take effect on September 7, 2023.
+dbt Labs is making changes to the Discovery API.
+These changes will take effect on August 15, 2023.

 The data type `Int` for `id` is being deprecated and will be replaced with `BigInt`.
 Currently, both data types are supported.
-For a multi-cell environment, you must use `BigInt`.

 To nest job-based queries, you must do it within the `job` schema object.
 This is now supported so you can update your API calls accordingly.
 :::